Goodnight Punpun: Themes

-Punpun's depiction as a faceless caricature was meant to help readers identify with Punpun and encourage them to keep reading, both when he was depicted as a bird, and in his later forms.
-Asano also utilized Punpun's simple look for symbolism, like giving him bull horns to represent Altair, the cowherd star, to symbolize his love triangle as the Summer Triangle with Aiko as Vega and Sachi as Deneb.
+Punpun's depiction as a faceless caricature was meant to help readers identify with Punpun and encourage them to keep reading, both when he was depicted as a bird and in his later forms.
+Asano also utilized Punpun's simple look for symbolism, such as giving him bull horns to represent Altair, the cowherd star, symbolizing his love triangle as part of the Summer Triangle, with Aiko as Vega and Sachi as Deneb.

-Asano described the young Punpun as a fundamentalist, which leads to his regrets and dislike of gray areas later.
+Asano described the young Punpun as a fundamentalist, which later led to his regrets and dislike of gray areas.
 Asano also ascribed these characteristics to the other characters: "The main characters in Punpun always remain children in the way their purity leads them to fail and become social misfits."
-At end of the manga, Asano was originally going to make Punpun die while saving a child of a friend, but he felt that it was too "clean" of an ending.
+At the end of the manga, Asano originally intended for Punpun to die while saving a friend's child, but he felt that it was too "clean" an ending.
 He continued the theme of nothing going right for Punpun by making him live and by denying Punpun solitude after Aiko's death by pairing him up with Sachi.
 In the final chapter, Punpun's experiences are contrasted with those of his childhood friend Harumi to show Punpun from the perspective of a normal person.
-Harumi sees Punpun surrounded by friends, but in reality nothing went right for him, further emphasizing the theme of failure.
+Harumi sees Punpun surrounded by friends, but in reality, nothing went right for him, further emphasizing the theme of failure.

-In terms of genres, Asano disliked the labeling of the manga as an utsumanga (depressing manga) or surreal, which he felt pigeonholed the manga.
+In terms of genres, Asano disliked the labeling of the manga as an "utsumanga" (depressing manga) or "surreal," which he felt pigeonhole the manga.
 Since the manga was serialized in a seinen magazine, Asano created the manga for readers who could accept immorality rather than see the protagonist as a role model.

 Release

 Written and illustrated by Inio Asano, Goodnight Punpun was first serialized in Shogakukan's Weekly Young Sunday from March 15, 2007, until July 31, 2008, when the magazine ceased its publication.
-It was then transferred to Weekly Big Comic Spirits, being published from October 20, 2008, to November 2, 2013.
-Shogakukan compiled the 147 chapters into thirteen volumes between August 3, 2007 and December 27, 2013.
-Some of these volumes have been sold as limited special editions with extras like: a phone strap, T-shirt, colored pencil set with figures, and lensless glasses.
+It was then transferred to Weekly Big Comic Spirits, where it was published from October 20, 2008, to November 2, 2013.
+Shogakukan compiled the 147 chapters into thirteen volumes between August 3, 2007, and December 27, 2013.
+Some of these volumes have been sold as limited special editions, complete with extras such as a phone strap, T-shirt, colored pencil set featuring figures, and lensless glasses.

-In July 2015, Viz Media announced at Otakon that they licensed the manga and would be releasing the manga in seven omnibus volumes, with the first published on March 15, 2016.
-The final omnibus volume was published September 19, 2017.
-The manga has also been published in France by Kana, in Italy by Panini Comics, in Germany by Tokyopop, in Taiwan by Taiwan Tohan, in Spain by Norma Editorial, in Argentina by Editorial Ivrea, and in Serbia by Laguna Publishing.
+In July 2015, Viz Media announced at Otakon that they had licensed the manga and would be releasing it in seven omnibus volumes, with the first volume published on March 15, 2016, and the last one on September 19, 2017.